 VFS Global: VFS Global's Visa Application Centers in Nairobi, Kampala, Dar es Salaam and Addis Ababa are open, but with reduced capacity.
 Please visit www.vfsglobal.com for more information and to make an appointment.

 Interviews: Interviews may be carried out at the VFS Global Visa Application Centers in Nairobi, Addis Ababa, Kampala and Dar es Salaam at this time.
 However, as the situation may rapidly change, applicants are advised to contact the Norwegian Embassy in Nairobi firstname.lastname@example.org to enquire about the current status.

-DNA-tests: To protect our staff and applicants from the risk of contracting Covid-19, it is not possible for the missions in Addis Ababa and Khartoum to collect DNA-samples at this time.
+DNA-tests: To protect our staff and applicants from the risk of contracting Covid-19, it is not possible for the missions in Khartoum to collect DNA-samples at this time.
 As soon as the situation changes we will start contacting applicants to make appointments for DNA-testing.
-DNA-samples may be collected at our missions in Nairobi and Kampala.
+DNA-samples may be collected at our missions in Nairobi, Kampala and Addis Ababa.